Jump to accessibility statement Skip to content

 Lecturer in Immunology

 I am a Lecturer in Immunology in the School of Medicine.
-I teach first and second-year medical students, facilitate problem-based learning, and provide pastoral support.
+I teach the subject via lectures and workshops, facilitate problem-based learning, and provide pastoral support to students.

-The immune system is an awesome product of evolution and it's a privilege to talk about it – and further our understanding of it through research.
+The human immune system is an incredible product of evolution.
+To have the opportunity to explain how it works to students – and to further our understanding of it through research – is a privilege.

 Teaching and supervision